jimsonjames0/CS-576-Final-Project/README.md

 ---

-## Phase 1: Baseline CNN (Training Completed)
+## Phase 1: Baseline CNN (Completed)

 The baseline model is a conventional Convolutional Neural Network trained on a subset of the Google Speech Commands v0.02 dataset.
+It reaches strog accuracy and serves as the foundation for SNN conversion and Loihi emulation.

 **Dataset classes**
 `yes`, `no`, `go`, `stop`, `up`, `down`